kjelloh/advent_of_code_2021/README.md

                 }
             }
 ```
-* For me part of the challange of this puzzle was that I falied to name "things" properly so that my code could "talk" about the problem in a clear way.
+* For me part of the challenge of this puzzle was that I failed to name "things" properly so that my code could "talk" about the problem in a clear way.
 * After I finished I was left with the feeling that this problem was in fact just a transform + accumulate problem?
 If I have time I want to come back to is and solve it properly.

 # day2